cloudeyalimited/code-server-engineered-by-octopodami/readme.md

 ## Support

 [Email](mailto:tech@cloudeya.org) support is available to Amazon Web Services Marketplace Customers.
-We do not offer refunds, but you may terminate your Code-server Engineered by OCTOPODAMI (CEBO) Stack at any time.
+We do not offer refunds, but you may terminate your Code-server Engineered by OCTOPODAMI (CSEO) Stack at any time.

 ## Troubleshooting